Who benefits from good pricing?

 Pricing model design connects value metrics to pricing metrics.
 The value metric is the unit of consumption by which a customer gets value.
 The pricing metric is the unit of consumption for which the customer is charged.
 Connecting pricing and value metrics is the best way to get buyer and seller aligned.

-Value changes over time, and the way value is delivered can change over the customer journey.
+Value changes over time and the way value is delivered can change over the customer journey.
 Designing a pricing model to reflect this is one of the biggest challenges to a pricing design expert.
-There is a lot of market pressure to shorten time to value and to make sure that value builds, or at least is sustained over time.
+There is a lot of market pressure to shorten the time to value and to make sure that value builds, or at least is sustained over time.

-In most markets one does not want to sell to every last possible customer, and trying to do so will erode margins.
+In most markets, one does not want to sell to every last possible customer, and trying to do so will erode margins.
 Good pricing helps buyers self select both the package that will give them the most value over time and it discourages buyers that are a poor fit from making a purchase.

 An emerging concern is social, or community value.
 This is value, economic or otherwise, that adheres to someone other than the buyer or seller.
 Technically, these are positive externalities (benefits to the wider community) and negative externalities (costs to the wider community).

 One obvious thing to consider is pollution and GHG emissions.
-The United Nations Sustainable Development Goals (this link goes to the goals on the Go.Frameworks server) are another good guide to the where to look for community value.
+The United Nations Sustainable Development Goals (this link goes to the goals on the Go.Frameworks server) are another good guide to where to look for community value.

 What are the outcomes of good pricing?